ka8725/ka8725.github.com/_posts/2013-08-06-do-you-test-your-rake-tasks.md

 ---
 {% include JB/setup %}

-I think that many of you think that writing tests for cutom rake tasks is a redundant thing.
+I think that many of you think that writing tests for custom rake tasks is a redundant thing.
 But as practice shows if you think so you are wrong.
 In this post I will show how to test **custom rake tasks**.